UT Addiction Medicine - Memphis Tennessee

 UT Addiction Medicine - Memphis, TN

 Ut Addiction Medicine is treatment center located at 6401 Poplar Avenue, Suite 500 in the 38119 zip code in Memphis, TN that offers medication assisted substance abuse treatment.
-Ut Addiction Medicine provides suboxone prescription, buprenorphine detox and naltrexone administration to young adults and adults.
-Some of the treatment approaches used by Ut Addiction Medicine consist of 12-step facilitation, contingency management/motivational incentives and substance use counseling.
-Ut Addiction Medicine also includes detoxification services and offers opioid detox, methamphetamines detoxification and cocaine detoxification.
+Ut Addiction Medicine provides relapse prevention from naltrexone, naltrexone administration and buprenorphine detox to adults and young adults.
+Some of the treatment approaches used by Ut Addiction Medicine consist of contingency management/motivational incentives, substance use counseling and relapse prevention.
+Ut Addiction Medicine also offers detox services and offers methamphetamines detoxification, opioid detox and cocaine detoxification.

 Address: 6401 Poplar Avenue, Suite 500, Memphis, TN 38119